ocrmypdf/OCRmyPDF/docs/docker.rst

 .. code-block:: bash

     docker tag jbarlow83/ocrmypdf-alpine ocrmypdf
-    docker run --rm ocrmypdf (... all other arguments here...)
+    docker run --rm -i ocrmypdf (... all other arguments here...)

-For convenience, create a shell alias to hide the Docker command:
+For convenience, create a shell alias to hide the Docker command.
+It is easier to send the input file to file stdin and read the output from stdout – this avoids the occasionally messy permission issues with Docker entirely.

 .. code-block:: bash

-    alias ocrmypdf='docker run --rm -v "$(pwd):/home/docker" ocrmypdf' ocrmypdf --version  # runs docker version
+    alias ocrmypdf='docker run --rm -i ocrmypdf'
+    ocrmypdf --version  # runs docker version
+    ocrmypdf <input.pdf >output.pdf

 Or in the wonderful `fish shell <https://fishshell.com/>`_: